microsoft/PowerApps-Samples/dataverse/webapi/CSharp-NETx/FunctionsAndActions/README.md

 Operations: Use a custom `sample_IsSystemAdmin` operation created using Custom API as a function bound to the `systemuser` table.

-This code will install a managed solution containing the Custom API.
-Then it will use the [IsSystemAdminRequest](https://github.com/microsoft/PowerApps-Samples/blob/master/dataverse/webapi/CSharp-NETx/FunctionsAndActions/Messages/IsSystemAdminRequest.cs) and [IsSystemAdminResponse](https://github.com/microsoft/PowerApps-Samples/blob/master/dataverse/webapi/CSharp-NETx/FunctionsAndActions/Messages/IsSystemAdminResponse.cs) classes defined within this sample application.
+This code installs a managed solution containing the Custom API.
+The code uses the [IsSystemAdminRequest](https://github.com/microsoft/PowerApps-Samples/blob/master/dataverse/webapi/CSharp-NETx/FunctionsAndActions/Messages/IsSystemAdminRequest.cs) and [IsSystemAdminResponse](https://github.com/microsoft/PowerApps-Samples/blob/master/dataverse/webapi/CSharp-NETx/FunctionsAndActions/Messages/IsSystemAdminResponse.cs) classes defined within this sample application.

-This sample will retrieve a set of users and test each one to determine whether the System Administrator security role is associated with their `systemuser` record or a team they belong to.
+This sample retrieves a set of users and tests each one to determine whether the System Administrator security role is associated with their `systemuser` record or team.

 [Sample: IsSystemAdmin Custom API](../../../orgsvc/CSharp/IsSystemAdminCustomAPI/) describes the Custom API used by this sample.